New Mexico magic and Arizona wonders

 Mesilla, NM 88046

 We ended up in Mesilla because my brother recommended this restaurant.
 We are thrilled we followed his recommendation.
-La Posta de Mesilla is a fantastic restaurant and is well-known throughout this area.
+La Posta de Mesilla is a fantastic restaurant well-known throughout this area.

-The food was excellent; the décor is so colorful and vibrant looking.
+The food was excellent, and the décor is vibrant and colorful.
 This restaurant also has a colorful history.
 At one time, the 200-year-old building was a hotel frequented by passengers on the Butterfield Stagecoach Line.

 Roadrunner – The state bird of New Mexico